Ni9Logic/Minecraft-Modding/README.md

 The software incorporates a convenient item locking capability, which can be toggled using the 'B' key.
 When activated, this feature ensures that the item held in the player's main hand remains fixed, preventing accidental item swaps or unwanted changes during gameplay.

+### 4. Answering chat Games:

+The software automatically detects that a chat game has appeared in the chat and thus person just has to press the key ' I' in order to respond to chatgames.